Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 When taking into consideration the nature of the problem, which is to suggest a cost code to an end user who will simply accept or reject the suggestion.
 I think I can safely argue that my solution to the problem provides enough value to be considered to have solved the problem.
 There is little cost associated with an incorrect suggestion, and even an incorrect suggestion may provide value to an end user by being close to the recommended code.

-In addition, due the nature of the data available in a PO there are some instances where there just is not enough information in the PO to more accurately predict the cost code, or the correct code to use may be subjective, so expecting a very high accuracy rate is not realistic.
+In addition, due to the nature of the data available in a PO, there are some instances where there just is not enough information in the PO to more accurately predict the cost code or the correct code to use may be subjective, so expecting a very high accuracy rate is not realistic.

 ## V. Conclusion